Skatteetaten/aurora-gradle-plugin/README.md

 ### Sonar

 The Aurora plugin will add the sonar plugin on demand [Sonar](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner-for-gradle/).
+It is enabled with default configuration, check docs for configuration.

     aurora {
         useSonar